mpdelisle/Kikkert-Pokrajac-ODonoghue-Steenhauer-2013/README.md

 # Kikkert_Pokrajac_ODonoghue_Steenhauer_2013

 sedOlaFlow gravel case setup for dam-break driven swash on a permeable slope (for details of the physical experiment refer to Kikkert et al., 2013, Coastal Engineering, https://doi.org/10.1016/j.coastaleng.2013.04.008).
-Modeling paper is under review in JGR: Oceans.
+Modeling paper is in revision in JGR: Oceans.

 ### How to Simulate ###
 1. foamCleanPolyMesh